passageidentity/passage-flex-node/README.md

 ## Retrieve user info

-To retrieve information about a user by their external ID -- which is the unique, immutable ID you supply to associate the Passage user with your user -- you should use the `passage.user.getUser()` function.
+To retrieve information about a user by their external ID -- which is the unique, immutable ID you supply to associate the Passage user with your user -- you should use the `passage.getUser()` function.

 ```javascript
 import { Passage } from '@passageidentity/passage-flex-node';